 The Olivia Newton John Cancer and Wellness Centre opened in 2013 and provides comprehensive inpatient and outpatient services and support for Oncology and Haematology patients.

 Pharmacy services located at Heidelberg Repatriation Hospital support multiple subacute aged care wards as well as a Surgery Centre.
-The department is incorporated into the outpatient clinic building to provide improved access to the pharmacy by patients.

 A hospital e-mail account is provided to all staff of the pharmacy with internet access freely available within the hospital.